Jason Doucette / Xona.com

 Wolfville, Nova Scotia, Canada

-Graduated with Bachelor of Computer Science on May 10th, 1999.
+Graduated with Bachelor of Computer Science.

 Achieved a 4.00 / 4.00 cumulative GPA in all Mathematics courses.